peterzimon/ZFM/README.md

-# ZFM - Arduino based FM synth using Mozzi library
+# ZFM - Arduino based FM synth using the Mozzi library

 ### What's this?

-Arduino based FM Synth using the Mozzi library
+It's an Arduino based FM Synth using the Mozzi library

 Note that I used [Platformio](https://platformio.org) for the development of this sketch but you can upload it using the standard Arduino development environment as well.
 To do so: